secret-hammer/Awesome-Model-Transferability-Evaluation/README.md

 # Enhancing Model Adaptability: A Comprehensive Framework for Evaluating Transferability in Deep Learning Models

 This is the GitHub repository for the paper **_Enhancing Model Adaptability: A Comprehensive Framework for Evaluating Transferability in Deep Learning Models_**.
 This repository contains the experimental code and the comprehensive survey paper associated with our research, which will be updated in real-time with the latest progress.
+## Overview
+In this repository, you will find:
+- The experimental code used in our survey. (**EMAB analysis** and **estimated transferability evaluation**)
+- Link to the original paper on estimated evaluation measures.
+## Online Model Evaluation Platform
+Based on our survey, we have developed an online model evaluation platform.
+You can access it at: https://model-evaluation.vipazoo.com.

 ## Evaluation Measures

-The transferability evaluation measures are divided into 6 categories based on their inherent computational strategies, as shown in the diagram.
+The transferability evaluation measures are divided into 6 categories based on their inherent computational strategies, as shown below.
 For specific explanations of each category, please refer to the original paper.

 <div align=center><img src="https://github.com/secret-hammer/Transferability-Evaluation/assets/70190040/505bfa45-d61f-427c-b5de-c10b34834006" alt="categories" width="50%"/></div>

-We compile the original papers for each method in the following table.
-For detailed properties of each measure, please refer to the original paper.
+We list the original papers for each measure in the table below.
+For detailed information on each approach, please refer to the respective original papers.

 | Measure                                                    | Paper                                                                                                                                                                                                                                                             |
 | ---------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |